-Swinburne University has sold Flinders Lane’s art deco Invicta House for about $40 million.
+Swinburne University has sold Flinders Lane’s art deco Invicta House for $40.7 million.

 Fidinam, from Switzerland’s Italian speaking Lugano, near Milan, is the buyer.